tablelandnetwork/docs/docs/quickstarts/README.md

 :::

 Once you're ready to go, you can start building with any of the quickstarts or dive into subsequent deeper documentation!
 Note that the Tableland SDK (and the CLI built on top of it) use Node 18, so if you're using an older version of node, you'll have to implement the `fetch` and `Header` polyfills—check out the [SDK docs](/sdk/reference/node-polyfills) for how to do this.

+## Local development

+To make it easier to get started, you should check out the [Local Tableland quickstart](/quickstarts/local-tableland) or dive deeper into the docs on how it works.
+It's, essentially, a sandboxed network running a local-only Tableland validator node, and a local-only Hardhat node in which Tableland registry smart contracts are deployed.
+So, you can develop and test your application locally without having to worry about deploying to a testnet or mainnet.